-Resident credit refers to a course that is offered in a regular semester or summer session.
-Credit earned through correspondence study, advanced placement, the College-Level Examination Program, or an International Baccalaureate Diploma/Certificate (as described on pages 53-56) are excluded when calculating ASU resident hours.
+Resident credit refers to a course that is offered in a regular semester, winter session, intersession, or summer session.
+Credit earned through comprehensive examinations is also included when calculating ASU resident hours.
+Credit earned through independent learning, advanced placement, the College-Level Examination Program, or an International Baccalaureate Diploma/Certificate are excluded when calculating ASU resident hours.

-Campus Resident Credit Require-
+Campus Resident Credit Requirement.

-ment.
 Every candidate for the baccalaureate degree is required to earn a minimum of 30 semester hours in resident credit courses at the ASU campus from which the student will graduate.